Cultural norms, traditions and values. Cultural traditions, values, norms

 aesthetic(beauty, beauty, harmony, etc.);

-family related(family comfort, interrelation and mutual understanding of generations) and some others.
+family-related(family comfort, interconnection and mutual understanding between generations) and some others.

 Conclusion

-Culture is a spiritual component of human activity as an integral part and condition of the entire system of activity that provides various aspects of human life.
-This means that culture is omnipresent, but at the same time, in every concrete form activity, it represents only its own spiritual side - in all the variety of socially significant manifestations.
+Culture is a spiritual component of human activity as an integral part and condition of the entire system of activities that provide various aspects of human life.
+This means that culture is omnipresent, but at the same time in every specific form activity, it represents only its own spiritual side - in all the variety of socially significant manifestations.

 The human world is the world of culture.
-Culture is the mastered and materialized experience of human life.
-Culture reveals its content through a system of norms and values, which are expressed in the system of morality and law, religion, art and science.
+Culture is the mastered and embodied experience of human life.
+Culture reveals its content through a system of norms and values, expressed in the system of morality and law, religion, art and science.

-The most important components of the picture of the world, along with intuitive ideas, archetypes, ways of perceiving the world, are cultural norms and values.
-Cultural norms there are certain patterns, rules of behavior, actions, knowledge.
-They are formed, approved already in everyday life society.
-At this level, traditional and subconscious moments play a big role in the emergence of cultural norms.
-Customs and ways of perception have evolved over thousands of years and have been passed down from generation to generation.
+The most important components of the picture of the world, along with intuitive ideas, archetypes, and ways of perceiving the world, are cultural norms and values.
+Cultural norms there are certain patterns, rules of behavior, actions, and cognitions.
+They take shape and are approved already in everyday life society.
+At this level, traditional and subconscious aspects play a large role in the emergence of cultural norms.
+Customs and ways of perception have evolved over thousands of years and are passed on from generation to generation.
 In a revised form, cultural norms are embodied in ideology, ethical teachings, and religious concepts.

-Thus, the norms of morality arise in the very practice of mass mutual communication between people.
-Moral norms are brought up daily by the force of habit, public opinion, assessments of loved ones.
-Already a small child, by the reaction of adult family members, determines the boundaries of what is “possible” and what is “impossible”.
-A huge role in the formation of cultural norms characteristic of a given society is played by the approval and condemnation expressed by others, the power of personal and collective example, and illustrative patterns of behavior (both described in verbal form and in the form of real norms of behavior).
-The normativity of culture is maintained in the course of interpersonal, mass relationships of people and as a result of the functioning of various social institutions.
-The education system plays a huge role in the transfer of spiritual experience from generation to generation.
-An individual entering life acquires not only knowledge, but also principles, norms of behavior and perception, understanding and attitude to the surrounding reality.
+Thus, moral norms arise in the very practice of mass mutual communication between people.
+Moral standards are developed daily by the force of habit, public opinion, and the assessments of loved ones.
+Already a small child, based on the reaction of adult family members, determines the boundaries of what is “possible” and what is “not allowed.”
+A huge role in the formation of cultural norms characteristic of a given society is played by the approval and condemnation expressed by others, the power of personal and collective example, and visual patterns of behavior (both described in verbal form and in the form of real norms of behavior).
+The normativity of culture is maintained in the course of interpersonal, mass relationships between people and as a result of the functioning of various social institutions.
+The education system plays a huge role in the transmission of spiritual experience from generation to generation.
+An individual entering life acquires not only knowledge, but also principles, norms of behavior and perception, understanding and attitude towards the surrounding reality.

-The norms of culture are changeable, culture itself is open.
+Cultural norms are changeable, culture itself is open in nature.
 It reflects the changes that society is undergoing.
-For example, in the XX century.
-There have been fundamental shifts in the relationship of the individual to the family.
+For example, in the 20th century.
+There have been fundamental shifts in the attitude of man to family.
 This has a huge

-meaning, since it is in it that the personality is formed, the norms of culture are mastered.
+meaning, since it is in it that the personality is formed and the norms of culture are mastered.

 In a patriarchal family, children began their working life.
-First of all, they were the guarantor of secure old age for parents, earners of livelihood.
-Now children are, first of all, the greatest value of the family, and the family budget is being redistributed in their favor.
-In other words, a change in spiritual orientation in the family leads to a shift in the content and direction of the consumer's national spending.
-Working heads of families, who have the opportunity to satisfy any needs with the help of money, transfer these funds to the family, because it is the emotional and cultural center of personality development.
-For young people, this change in cultural intra-family norms means the opportunity to "prolong childhood", to join the heights of world culture, to perceive new spiritual values.
+First of all, they were the guarantor of a secure old age for their parents, the breadwinners of their livelihood.
+Now children are, first of all, the greatest value of the family; the family budget is being redistributed in their favor.
+In other words, a change in spiritual orientation in the family leads to a shift in the content and direction of national consumer spending.
+Working heads of families, who have the opportunity to satisfy any needs with money, transfer these funds to the family, because it is the emotional and cultural center of personal development.
+For young people, this change in cultural family norms means the opportunity to “extend childhood,” join the heights of world culture, and perceive new spiritual values.

 The cultural picture of the world, both in its genesis and content, includes value judgments.
-Values arise as a result of a person's understanding of the significance for him of certain objects (material or spiritual).
+Values arise as a result of a person’s comprehension of the significance for him of certain objects (material or spiritual).
 Each sphere of human cultural activity acquires its own value dimension.
-There are values of material life, economy, social order, politics, morality, art, science, religion.
+There are values of material life, economics, social order, politics, morality, art, science, religion.
 Each type of culture has its own hierarchy of values and value dimensions.
-Thus, in antiquity, of all value measurements, the aesthetic approach to the world comes to the fore, in the Middle Ages - religious and moral, in modern times - scientific and value.
-The process of cultural development is always accompanied by a reassessment of values.
+Thus, in antiquity, of all value dimensions, the aesthetic approach to the world comes first, in the Middle Ages - the religious and moral one, in modern times - the scientific and value approach.
+The process of cultural development is always accompanied by a revaluation of values.

-The whole variety of values can be conditionally ordered and classified based on the allocation of those areas of life in which they are implemented:
+The whole variety of values can be conditionally ordered and classified based on identifying those areas of life in which they are realized:

 • vital values: life, health, safety, quality of life.
-Consumption level, environmental safety;
+Level of consumption, environmental safety;

-• economic values: the presence of equal conditions for producers and favorable conditions for the development of the production of goods and services, entrepreneurship;
+• economic values: the presence of equal conditions for commodity producers and favorable conditions for the development of production of goods and services, entrepreneurship;

-• social values: social status, diligence, family, wealth, gender equality, personal
+• social values: social status, hard work, family, wealth, gender equality, personal

 independence, ability to achieve, tolerance: political values: patriotism, civic engagement, civil liberties, civil peace;

-• moral values: good, good, love, friendship, duty, honor, disinterestedness, honesty, fidelity, love for children, justice, decency, mutual assistance, respect for elders;
+• moral values: goodness, goodness, love, friendship, duty, honor, selflessness, honesty, fidelity, love for children, justice, decency, mutual assistance, respect for elders;

-• religious values: God, faith, salvation, grace, Holy Scripture and tradition.
+• religious values: God, faith, salvation, grace, Scripture and tradition.

 • aesthetic values: beauty, harmony, style, etc.

-Myth is a form of culture, a way human being.
-Myth is not only historically the first form of culture, in a sense it is eternal, because the mythological dimension is present in every culture.
-Studies of myth as a form of culture and measurement human soul occupies an important place in culture.
-The fundamental contribution to the understanding of myth was made by Hegel, Freud, Jung, Fraser, Levi-Strauss.
-The most ancient, initial form of mental experience is a myth, therefore all archetypes, one way or another, are associated with mythological images and experiences.
-Myth lies at the very foundation of the human soul, including the soul modern man, is Jung's conclusion.
-Myth is a way of human existence and the world of sensation, entirely based on the semantic kinship of man with the world; here, a person perceives psychological meanings as the original properties of things and considers and experiences natural phenomena as animated beings.
-Myth is not called upon to give an objective picture of the world, it is called upon to invent a meaning for the world, and it successfully fulfills its purpose.
-Myth is the historically first and therefore very limited realization of creative human spirit when this spirit is undeveloped and not ready to cope with its own freedom.
+Myth is a form of culture, a way human existence.
+Myth is not only the historically first form of culture, but in a sense it is eternal, for the mythological dimension is present in every culture.
+Studies of myth as a form of culture and measurement human soul occupies an important place in cultural studies.
+Fundamental contributions to the understanding of myth were made by Hegel, Freud, Jung, Fraser, and Lévi-Strauss.
+The most ancient, original form of mental experience is myth, therefore all archetypes, one way or another, are associated with mythological images and experiences.
+Myth lies at the very basis of the human soul, including the soul modern man, - this is Jung’s conclusion.
+Myth is a way of human existence and the world of sensation, entirely based on the semantic connection between man and the world; a person here perceives psychological meanings as the original properties of things and views and experiences natural phenomena as animate beings.
+Myth is not intended to give an objective picture of the world, it is intended to invent meaning for the world, and it successfully fulfills this purpose.
+Myth is historically the first and therefore very limited realization of creative human spirit when this spirit is undeveloped and not ready to cope with its own freedom.
 Myth is a conservative and stable system.
-The myth is destroyed as soon as a person gets the opportunity to exercise the freedom hidden within him.
-The myth is not intended to regulate the life of a free person, and therefore the realization of freedom undermines the foundations of the world and becomes a source of new form culture.
-The functions performed by myth are transformed and are now performed by religion, art and philosophy.
-Mythology reflects all the main stages of man's separation from nature and the formation of culture.
-Mythological texts reproduce the various stages of human cultivation of the environment.
-On the one hand, these are plots that tell about the emergence of natural landscapes, about the cyclical variability of nature.
-On the other hand, this is a story of exploits cultural heroes, about the creation of the world of material and spiritual cultures.
-Myth is a product of oral folk art which has preserved the experience of poetic comprehension of reality; it is a way of life, thinking, feeling. mythological images and plots are not difficult to find in those forms of art that are far from verbal embodiment - in sculpture, in painting, in architecture.
+The myth is destroyed as a person gains the opportunity to exercise the freedom hidden within him.
+Myth is not intended to regulate the life of a free person, and therefore the realization of freedom undermines the foundations of the world and becomes a source new form culture.
+The functions that myth performed are transformed and are now performed by religion, art and philosophy.
+Mythology reflects all the main stages of man’s separation from nature and the formation of culture.
+Mythological texts reproduce various stages of human cultivation of the environment.
+On the one hand, these are stories that tell about the emergence of natural landscapes and the cyclical variability of nature.
+On the other hand, this is a story about the exploits cultural heroes, about the creation of a world of material and spiritual cultures.
+Myth is a work of oral folk art, which preserved the experience of poetic understanding of reality; it is a way of living, thinking, feeling.
+Mythological images and plots are not difficult to find in those forms of art that are far from verbal embodiment - in sculpture, in painting, in architecture.

-It became obvious that mass consciousness is mythological in nature, and any culture has its own myth at its base.
+It became obvious that mass consciousness is mythological in nature, and any culture is based on its own myth.

-The myth is aimed at maintaining the harmony of personal, social, natural, it controls the social and cosmic order.
-The pathos of overcoming chaos into space, protecting space from the remaining forces of chaos prevails in the myth.
+Myth is aimed at maintaining the harmony of personal, social, natural; it exercises control over the social and cosmic order.
+The myth is dominated by the pathos of overcoming chaos into space, protecting space from the remaining forces of chaos.

-The myth keeps the culture intact, it is stable as long as the myth exists.
+Myth holds culture together; it is stable as long as the myth exists.

-According to the researcher S. Yu.
-Neklyudov, mythology is not some kind of separately existing part of spiritual life - it permeates all cultural, artistic and ideological practice, including positive-rational areas (related to politics, economics, medicine, etc.), i.e. and they, in turn, are based on certain value orientations and metaphors of generalized empirical observations.
+According to researcher S. Yu.
+Neklyudov, mythology is not some separately existing part of spiritual life - it permeates all cultural, artistic and ideological practice, including positively rational areas (relating to politics, economics, medicine, etc.), i.e. and they, in turn, rely on certain value guidelines and metaphors of generalized empirical observations.

-The meanings of the main mythological ideas and images are comparable with the most ancient human sensations, with his orientation in the natural environment and in the community of his own kind, with his "basic" emotions (joy, surprise, anger, fear, hunger, sexual attraction etc.), with psychological universals and archetypes of social consciousness.
-Moreover, if these ideas themselves are universal, then the traditions of national mythology are expressed through the text, and the structure of its images, embodying mythological meanings, is determined precisely by the peculiarities of national culture.
+The meanings of the main mythological ideas and images are comparable with the ancient sensations of man, with his orientation in the natural environment and in the community of his own kind, with his “basic” emotions (joy, surprise, anger, fear, hunger, sexual attraction etc.), with psychological universals and archetypes of social consciousness.
+Moreover, if these ideas themselves are universal, then the traditions of national mythology are expressed through the text, and the structure of its images, embodying mythological meanings, is determined precisely by the characteristics of the national culture.

 20. Elite culture.

-The concept of "m.k" reflected significant shifts in the mechanism of bourgeois culture: the development of means mass media- radio, cinema, television, large circulations of newspapers, cheap "pocket books", magazines, records.
-Through the system of mass communication "m.k." covers the vast majority of members of society; through a single mechanism of fashion orients, subjugates all parties human existence: from lifestyle and clothing and type of hobby.
-Serial production "m.k." has a number of specific features: primitive characteristics of relations between people, reduction social conflicts to plot-entertaining clashes of "good" and "bad" people, whose goal is to achieve their own good at any cost, entertainment, funny comics, commercial cinema with naturalistic savoring of violence and sex; orientation to the subconscious, instincts - a sense of ownership, racial prejudice, the cult of success, the cult of strong personality.
-The fruit of this type of development is the so-called "one-dimensional man", who has lost integrity and deformed inner world.
+The concept of “m.k” reflects significant shifts in the mechanism of bourgeois culture: the development of means mass media- radio, cinema, television, large circulation newspapers, cheap “pocket books”, magazines, gramophone records.
+Through the mass communication system "m.k." covers the vast majority of members of society; through a single mechanism of fashion, it orients and subordinates all sides human existence: from lifestyle and clothing and type of hobby.
+Serial products "m.k." has a number of specific features: primitive characteristics of relationships between people, reduction social conflicts to plot-driven, entertaining clashes between “good” and “bad” people, whose goal is to achieve their own good at any cost, entertainment, comic book fun, commercial cinema with a naturalistic relish of violence and sex; focus on the subconscious, instincts-sense of ownership, racial prejudice, cult of success, cult strong personality.
+The fruit of this type of development is the so-called “one-dimensional person”, who has lost integrity and is deformed. inner world.

-In addition, especially with a pronounced sociological approach to the study of culture, the so-called subcultures, “sub”-cultural formations that arise within the framework of a particular culture, can be structurally distinguished.
+In addition, especially with a pronounced sociological approach to the study of culture, so-called subcultures, “sub”-cultural formations that arise within a particular culture, can be structurally distinguished.
 They retain the leading characteristics of the main cultural form, but at the same time they have local differences that give them some peculiarity.
 Some informal youth associations can be called similar subcultures.
-IN currently so is the elite culture.
-The culture of the “new Russians”, which some time ago was a bright subcultural community, begins to gradually merge with the official culture.
+IN currently elitist culture also becomes like this.
+The culture of the “new Russians,” which some time ago was a vibrant subcultural community, is beginning to gradually merge with the official culture

-The subculture of privileged groups about-va, characterized by a fundamental closeness, spiritual aristocracy and value-semantic self-sufficiency.
-Appealing to a select minority of his subjects, who, as a rule, are both its creators and addressees (in any case, the circle of both almost coincides), E.K. consciously and consistently opposes the culture of the majority, or mass culture in a broad sense (in all its historical and typological varieties - folklore, folk culture, official culture of a particular estate or class, the state as a whole, the cultural industry of technocratic. about -va 20th century, etc.).
-Moreover, E.k. needs constant context mass culture, since it is based on the mechanism of repulsion from the values and norms accepted in mass culture, on the destruction of the prevailing stereotypes and patterns of mass culture (including their parody, ridicule, irony, grotesque, controversy, criticism, refutation), on demonstrative self-isolation in general nat. culture.
-In this regard, E.k. - a characteristically marginal phenomenon within the framework of any history. or national type of culture and always - secondary, derivative in relation to the culture of the majority.
+A subculture of privileged groups of the society, characterized by fundamental closedness, spiritual aristocracy and value-semantic self-sufficiency.
+Appealing to a select minority of its subjects, who, as a rule, are both its creators and addressees (in any case, the circle of both almost coincides), E.K. consciously and consistently opposes the culture of the majority, or mass culture in the broad sense (in all its historical and typological varieties - folklore, folk culture, official culture of a particular estate or class, the state as a whole, the cultural industry of technocratic society -va 20th century, etc.).
+Moreover, E.k. needs constant context popular culture, since it is based on the mechanism of repulsion from the values and norms accepted in mass culture, on the destruction of existing stereotypes and templates of mass culture (including their parody, ridicule, irony, grotesque, polemics, criticism, refutation), on demonstrative self-isolation of the whole national. culture.
+In this regard, E.k. - a characteristically marginal phenomenon within any history. or national type of culture and is always secondary, derivative in relation to the culture of the majority.

-As the antipode of mass culture, many culturologists consider elite culture.
-Producer and consumer elite culture is the highest privileged stratum of society - the elite (from the French elite - the best, choice, favorite).
-However, in philosophy and cultural studies, the understanding of elites as a special stratum of society endowed with specific spiritual abilities.
+Many cultural scientists consider elite culture as the antipode of mass culture.
+Producer and consumer elite culture is the highest privileged layer of society - the elite (from the French elite - the best, selected, chosen).
+However, in philosophy and cultural studies the understanding elite as a special layer of society endowed with specific spiritual abilities.
 There is an elite in every social class.
-The elite is the part of society most capable of spiritual activity, endowed with high moral and aesthetic inclinations.
-It is she who ensures social progress, therefore art should be oriented towards meeting her needs and needs.
-The main elements of the elite concept of culture are already contained in philosophical writings A. Schopenhauer and F. Nietzsche.
+The elite is the part of society most capable of spiritual activity, gifted with high moral and aesthetic inclinations.
+It is she who ensures social progress, so art should be focused on meeting her demands and needs.
+The main elements of the elitist concept of culture are already contained in philosophical works A. Schopenhauer and F. Nietzsche.

 End of work -

-Cultural studies as a science, its subject and connection with other humanitarian disciplines
+Culturology as a science, its subject and connection with other humanities disciplines

-In this era, the main categories were developed by which we think to this day laid the foundations of world religions and today define life.. this process forced many to reconsider.
+In this era, the basic categories with which we think to this day were developed, the foundations of world religions were laid and today they determine life.. this process forced many to reconsider, question and question.. the mythological era with its calm stability came to an end the basic ideas of the Greek Indian Chinese..

 If you need additional material on this topic, or you did not find what you were looking for, we recommend using the search in our database of works: